Quantum teleportation of qudits by means of generalized quasi-Bell states of light: Probability of success

 This probability is shown in Fig.~\ref{fig:P} for different values of $N$.
 We see that a practical value 0.2 of probability can be reached for the case of 4 components for $|\alpha_0|\approx1.15$, available in the optical domain \cite{Nielsen06,Sychev17}, and for the case of 8 components for $|\alpha_0|\approx3.1$, available in the microwave domain \cite{Vlastakis13}.

 In a similar way we can find the success probability of the original protocol of Ref.~\cite{vanEnk03}.
 Expression for this probability coincides with Eq.~(\ref{P}) if we omit the normalisation factor before the product.
-However, since at $|\alpha_0|>1$ we have $N\tilde g_1(0)\approx1$, for all practical values of the amplitude this probability is very close to that of the protocol based on GQBS.
+However, since at $|\alpha_0|>1$ we have $N\tilde g_1(0)\approx1$, which means that for practical values of the amplitude the success probability is very close to that of the protocol based on GQBS.

+Now we pass to the general case of arbitrary circular state at the input of the teleportation protocol.
+The state of all modes before the measurement is given by Eq.~(\ref{tele}) with $q=p=0$, which can be rewritten as